Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 6. Configure [$import](https://learn.microsoft.com/azure/healthcare-apis/fhir/configure-import-data) on the destination FHIR instance (Azure Health Data Service FHIR service server) with the same storage account as the import location, and set import mode to incremental mode.
 > [!IMPORTANT]
 > Please ensure that your $import is set to **incremental import mode** in order for the migration tool to work.
 If needed, you may switch back to initial import mode post-migration.
-Set incremental import mode following these [instructions](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-import-data#step-3b-set-import-configuration-for-incremental-import-mode).
+Set incremental import mode following these [configuration seettings](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-import-data#step-3b-set-import-configuration-for-incremental-import-mode) and [parameter value](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data#body).
 Learn more about incremental and initial import [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data).

 ## Deployed Components
 During the deployment of the incremental copy migration tool, the following components will be deployed: